 Initial treatment may include medications such as analgesics which help reduce the pain, non-steroidal anti-inflammatory drugs – NSAIDS – which reduce the pain and inflammation and steroid injections which reduce inflammation and provide short-term relief.

-Lifestyle modifications, such as restricting the amount of exercise you do and getting plenty of rest can help in the treatment of patellar tendinopathy.
-You may still be able to exercise but your doctor may suggest some alternative exercises such as swimming or cycling which puts less strain on the patellar tendon.
+Lifestyle modifications, such as restricting the amount of exercise and getting plenty of rest can help in the treatment of patellar tendinopathy.
+You may still be able to exercise but your doctor may suggest some alternative, low impact, exercises such as swimming or cycling which puts less strain on the patellar tendon.

 Applying ice to the knee for 15-20 minutes 3 or 4 times a day can help relieve the pain, particularly after exercise.
 If you do this, it’s important to place a cloth between the ice and your skin to prevent you getting an ice-burn.